Australian gold rushes: August 1851: Ballarat, Victoria

-In 1858 the "Welcome Nugget" weighing 2,217 troy ounces 16 pennyweight.
-(68.98 kg) found at Bakery Hill at Ballarat by a group of 22 Cornish miners working at the mine of the Red Hill Mining Company.
+In 1858, the "Welcome Nugget" weighing 2,217 troy ounces 16 pennyweight (68.98 kg) was found at Bakery Hill at Ballarat by a group of 22 Cornish miners working at the mine of the Red Hill Mining Company.

 September 1851: Bendigo, Victoria

-It has been claimed that Gold was first found at Bendigo, Victoria in September 1851.
+It has been claimed that Gold was first found at Bendigo, Victoria, in September 1851.

 The four sets of serious contenders for the first finders of gold on what became the Bendigo goldfield are, in no particular order: